-When did you sign to agree to be personally liable for your company’s debts?
+When did you sign to agree to be personally liable for your company’s tax debt?

 It’s a rhetorical question – you didn’t.
 Directors of companies may become liable personally to the Australian Tax Office (“ATO”) under a Directors Penalty Notice (“DPN”) pursuant to the Taxation Administration Act 1953 (Cth).
 In terms of risk exposure, tax debt is of serious note to directors.
 The owners of smaller and family businesses need be equally concerned as it is critical to be aware that it brings into jeopardy personal assets which are used in payment of company debt.